 Step 2: Select your relevant signals

 Among the 108 available signal types, identify those that are genuinely correlated with a need for your offering.
-An HR software vendor will monitor mass hiring and HR director appointments.
-A strategy consulting firm will track funding rounds and leadership changes.
+The canonical framing is simple: “I want to contact a company when [signal].”
+An HR software vendor monitors mass hiring and HR director appointments.
+A strategy consulting firm tracks funding rounds and leadership changes.
+The signal type should map directly to the moment a prospect’s need becomes real.

 Step 3: Configure and launch detection